acetous/Symfony-Themed/README.md

-# Support for multiple Themes in Symfony
+# Support for Multiple Themes / Styles in Symfony

 This will allow you to use multiple themes for symfony, each with it's own templates and stylesheets.

-## New directory for templates
+## New Directory for Templates

 The templates have to be stored in `sf_root_dir/themes/application/themename/module`.
 A theme named `default` has to be present.
 Layouts have to be placed in `sf_root_dir/themes/themename/application`.